 20. Tajrish Bazaar and north of Valiasr street.

 Tajrish sq is located in the north of Tehran, and you can easily have access to it with Metro.

 There is a local bazaar full of colours, handicrafts, spices, fabrics and restaurants.

-Imamzadeh Saleh Shrine is always open, and you can have look at its astonishing mirror work.
+Imamzadeh Saleh Shrine is always open, and you can have a look at its astonishing mirror work.

-You’ll find the Valiasr street near to the shrine which is the longest street in the whole of Middle East, If you like walking, you can walk toward the south, and you can easily find the Cinema museum and Time museum as well, but if you don’t like museums, remember that even their buildings are beautiful and they are surrounded by life and cafes!
+You’ll find Valiasr street near to the shrine, which is the longest street in the whole of the Middle East, If you like walking, you can walk toward the south, and you can easily find the Cinema museum and Time museum as well, but if you don’t like museums, remember that even their buildings are beautiful and they are surrounded by life and cafes!

 19. Contemporary art museum and carpet museum.

 It was built in 1977 by order of empress Farah Diba and his cousin Kamran Diba became the architect of this project.
 It is considered to have the most valuable collection of Western modern art outside Europe and the United States.